daisygunn/heiwa-gallery/MANUAL-TESTING.md

 ![](assets/images/read-less-not-hidden.jpg)

-The `dropdown-toggle` function ensure that the navbar works correctly on a mobile, on a laptop you are able to hover on the dropdown menus to display the links nested within this menu.
-However, this does not work on mobiles and so I have added on click events, so that when the icon is clicked the menu shows using the `show` class:
+The `dropdown-toggle` functions ensure that the navbar works correctly on a mobile, on a laptop you are able to hover on the dropdown menus to display the links nested within this menu.
+However, this does not work on mobiles and so I have added `click` events, so that when the icon is clicked the menu shows using the `show` class:

 ![](assets/images/no-href.jpg)